Tezza's Rest Home Residents Blog | Forums | Guestbook | Collection Home | Up to classic-computers.org.nz

 This particular unit, a gift from a U.S.A. collector (thanks Eric), stumps up with 256k RAM, a Colour Graphics adaptor (CGA), colour screen and and two 360k floppy drives.
 It's in perfect condition physically and is complete with all its manuals and original PS-DOS 2.1 disks.
 I've added an original asynchronous communications card to it as well.

 In the main this unit works fine although there have been issues.
-At one point the A drive failed to read and write properly.
-Disassembly revealed a sticky drive-arm shaft which was subsequently cleaned and re-lubed thereby solving the problem.
-Also, the monitor started to play up a few months after I got the machine.
+The monitor started to play up a few months after I got the machine.
 It would simply switch off for no apparent reason.
 Eventually I plucked up the courage to dive into the monitor and fix the problem.
-It's now good as new!
+The monitor is now good as new!
+Next, the machine threw a RAM IC.
+This was also fixed.
+Finally, a drive alignment problem seem to develop for some inexplicable reason.
+A re-alignment was undertaken.

 One of my most prized computers.